kobusjoubert/oanda_api_v20/README.md

     client = OandaApiV20.new(access_token: 'my_access_token', practice: true)

+If you would like to use the streaming endpoints:

+    client = OandaApiV20.new(access_token: 'my_access_token', stream: true)

 If you need your requests to go through a proxy:

     client = OandaApiV20.new(access_token: 'my_access_token', proxy_url: 'https://user:pass@proxy.com:80')